-At some point in the future the question as to whether a minimum level of severity is required for the purposes of the Framework Directive will be addressed by the CJEU.
-The hope then must be that the CJEU recognize that PLHA, in common with other individuals with disabilities, are precluded from full and effective participation in professional life by not merely environmental or physical barriers but also by attitudinal and psychological ones.
+The hope must be that at the point that the question as to whether a minimum level of severity is required for the purposes of the Framework Directive, the CJEU will recognise that the barriers which hinder the full and effective participation of disabled people in professional life go beyond just the environmental or physical but include attitudinal and psychological barriers.
 As such, a definition of disability which is firmly grounded in the social model needs to be adopted.
-Such a definition would recognize that an individual could be classified as "disabled" for the purposes of the Framework Directive notwithstanding the fact that their condition does not functionally limit them in any way.
-The definition would also recognize the fact that individuals with disabilities are prevented from participating fully and effectively not just in professional life, but in all aspects of society.
+Such a definition would recognise that an individual could be classified as "disabled" for the purposes of the Framework Directive notwithstanding the fact that their condition does not functionally limit them in any way.
+The definition would also recognise the fact that individuals with disabilities are prevented from participating fully and effectively not just in professional life, but in all aspects of society.